The Queen of Versailles (musical)

-The Queen of Versailles is a musical with music and lyrics by Stephen Schwartz, and a book by Lindsey Ferrentino.
-It is based on the 2012 documentary of the same name directed by Lauren Greenfield about Jackie and David Siegel, owners of Westgate Resorts, who were then building their gigantic mansion, Versailles, in central Florida.
-The musical is also based on other incidents of the Siegel family's lives and on events that occurred after the documentary was made.
+The Queen of Versailles is a musical with a score by Stephen Schwartz and a book by Lindsey Ferrentino.
+The musical is based on the 2012 documentary directed by Lauren Greenfield about Jackie and David Siegel, the owners of Westgate Resorts, who were then building a gigantic mansion in central Florida that they named Versailles.
+Beyond the events of the documentary film, the musical incorporates additional incidents in the lives of the Siegel family, including some that occurred after the documentary's release.

-The musical premiered at Emerson Colonial Theatre in Boston, Massachusetts in July and August 2024, starring Kristin Chenoweth and F. Murray Abraham.
-A Broadway production began in previews on October 8, 2025, and opened on November 9, 2025, at the St. James Theatre.
+The musical premiered in Boston, Massachusetts, at Emerson Colonial Theatre in July and August 2024, starring Kristin Chenoweth and F. Murray Abraham.
+Both reprised their roles in a Broadway production at the St. James Theatre, which began in previews October 8, 2025, opened on November 9, and closed on December 21, 2025.